4 DAYS FROM $899

 Discover Schweich on your own, or opt to visit Luxembourg

-On Day 6, you’ll have the entire day at leisure to explore Schweich on your own or just relax.
+You’ll have the entire day at leisure to explore Schweich on your own or just relax.
 Alternatively, make an optional full-day excursion to Luxembourg, where you’ll pay your respects at the Luxembourg American Cemetery and Memorial, the solemn resting place for more than 5,000 U.S. soldiers.
 You’ll also take a panoramic tour of Luxembourg City.

 Enjoy a full-day excursion to Luxembourg, where you’ll pay your respects at the Luxembourg American Cemetery and Memorial, solemn resting place for more than 5,000 US soldiers.
 You’ll also take a panoramic tour of Luxemburg City.
 After your tour, you may explore the small yet picturesque city on your own.